felinicolaes/AppProject/PROCESS.md

 - To Do: currently always have to enter recipename first, then recipe and notes.
 Change this and check for double names

 ##Day 7
-- Implement gson
+- Implement gson/ingredients
     - change recipe-object
     - change database
-    - link to listviews add/seeRecipeActivity
+    - can now add/edit/see ingredients
 - To Do: make so that ingredients mainscreen are saved